Why There's No Such Thing as an Unwanted Child

 An Adoptee’s Feelings

-The idea of an “unwanted child” in adoption is perhaps the most harmful to the child at the center of the adoption.
+The idea of an “unwanted kid” in adoption is perhaps the most harmful to the child at the center of the adoption.
 When narratives about how people adopt an “unwanted” baby persist, the adoptees growing up hear those statements — and, unfortunately, internalize them to a certain degree.
 Although it’s likely their adoptive parents have taken steps to encourage pride in and celebrate their adoption story, hearing about how adoptees are “unwanted children” can take a toll on a child’s self-esteem.

 Whenever you hear or talk about adoption in your own life, keep these things in mind.
 Take the opportunities you have to educate people about the realities of adoption and the incredible, selfless journey it is for so many people.